omega8cc/boa/README.txt

 * Xen, VServer, Linux KVM or VMware based VPS or a dedicated box.

+NOTE: By VMware we mean the system, not the company or its hosted service,
+      the vCloud Air, which is known to cause serious issues for Drupal in general, which are not related to anything in BOA.
+The vCloud Air has a major flaw which breaks many Drupal features, including images derivatives, AdvAgg and any other module which requires that the site can connect to itself via its public IP address.

 * VirtualBox VM for localhost install - check the (old) how-to for:
   Ubuntu Precise desktop image install: http://bit.ly/boa-precise Debian Squeeze desktop image install: http://bit.ly/boa-squeeze